Charles-Lillywhite/DSA/Algorithms/Sorting/Insertion-Sort/README.md

 - In Bubble Sort, we effectively sorted from end-to-start by pairwise comparison.
 - In insertion sort we effectively sort from start-to-end.
 - We consider each element in the list in turn - each time determining where it should exist amongst the previous (sorted) elements - before **inserting** it at the correct loation.
+- Worst case is &Omicron;(n^2) when array is sorted in reverse order, and best case is &Omega;(n) when already correctly sorted.

 **Example**